How to resize logical volume management devices that use Azure Disk Encryption

 df -h /mountpoint

-Screenshot showing the code that verifies the size of the LV and the file system.
-The command and the result are highlighted.
+Screenshot showing the code that verifies the size of the LV and the file system with the command and result highlighted.

 The size output indicates that the LV and file system were successfully resized.